Geese and swans are some of the largest birds you will find in Virginia!

 - Pink bill, which has a black patch on each side.

 During the breeding season, Snow Geese spend their time in the continent’s northernmost areas, away from human civilization.
-Most people only get the pleasure of seeing this abundant goose in Virginia when they migrate south in fall and winter.
+You will only see this goose in Virginia when they migrate south in fall and winter.

 Snow Goose Range Map